Growth Indicators for Markets

 Why markets read these indicators together

-Reading indicators together helps markets reduce false certainty.
+Reading indicators together helps markets avoid false precision.
 Strong growth data alongside weakening surveys may suggest that the economy still looks solid in aggregate even as momentum starts to cool.
 Firm survey readings with substantial slack may imply that activity is improving without yet exhausting spare capacity.
 The point is not to force one indicator to win, but to understand which dimension of the macro picture each one is describing.

 That layered approach helps clarify why different indicators can send different messages at the same time.
 A timely survey may show momentum cooling before broader growth data fully turns, while a structural slack measure can suggest that the economy still has room to absorb slower demand without immediately shifting into a harder landing narrative.